Dr. Simon Hawkins, Director

 Dr. Jessica R. Scott, Associate Director

 Prior to completing her Ph.D. in environmental dynamics from the University of Arkansas, Dr. Jessica Scott worked for the Walt Disney Company and Neiman Marcus, gaining an appreciation for their high level of service and attention to detail.
 After returning to graduate school, she had the opportunity to teach in the Fulbright Honors College, an experience that revealed her passion for teaching and mentoring students.
-Since starting with the Donaghey Scholars Honors Program, Dr. Scott has been able to use these experiences to create a challenging and supportive environment for students.
-In addition to her work as associate director, she also teaches the Science and Society core courses for the program, as well as variety of classes for the Department of Anthropology.
+Since starting with the Donaghey Scholars Honors Program, Dr. Scott has been able to use all of these experiences to create a challenging and supportive environment for Donaghey Scholars.
+In addition to her work as associate director, she also teaches the Science and Society I & II and Colloquium II core courses for the program, as well as a variety of classes for the School of Human Inquiry.

 While her academic interests are varied, nearly all revolve around dietary ecology and the reconstruction of ancient climate.
 Her primary research uses tooth wear to reconstruct the diets and habitats of early human ancestors, but she has also studied the teeth of ancient Egyptians from the cemeteries at Amarna, Egypt.
 She has analyzed the teeth of dozens of fossil and living animals, including antelope, aardvarks, lions, hyenas, sabre-toothed cats, lemurs, monkeys, and apes.